2025-2026 Alto, Bass & ContraBass Recommendations

 Additional Stores That Have Alto and Bass Flutes Onsite

 Most altos in this price range have curved and straight headjoints available.
 You can get both.
-Different plating options are available on some brands, i.e. black nickel, copper alloys, rose gold.
-Do not be distracted by a “different” look.
 How does it sound and how do the keys feel in your hands?
-Especially test your facility and the response of the footjoint notes.
+Especially test the facility and response of the footjoint notes.

 • Jupiter